 • Kim Hanrahan, United Action for Youth

 Johnson County Social Services provides staff support for the Johnson County Decategorization Program.
-Contact Lynette Jacoby at (319) 356-6090 or with any questions.
+Contact Lynette Jacoby at (319) 356-6090 or

 Annual Progress Reports